 If you are travelling to/in Hobart by car I would recommend parking somewhere in Battery Point and then walking around here as well as down to the Salamanca Wharf and Hobart waterfront areas.
 There are some streets in Battery Point that are free to park in (keep an eye out for signs) for a few hours so you can avoid the fees you would pay if you park closer to Salamanca.

 Choose your own route using the map but my personal favourite streets (with the prettiest houses) are Napoleon Street, Cromwell Street, De Witt Street, Sloane Street, Marine Terrace, Mona Street, Francis Street, Kelly Street, McGregor Street and South Street.
 In Cromwell Street you will also find St. Georges Anglican Church, which is very pretty and a fixture of the Battery Point skyline.
 It looks especially nice when lit up at night.
-Trumpeter Street also features some pretty houses, including the one where I once lived (below) and two doors down is the Shipwright’s Arms Hotel, known locally as Shippy’s and a great place for a pub meal!
-It is the official hotel for the Sydney to Hobart yacht race and has delicious food and in winter a lovely roaring fire.
+Trumpeter Street also features some pretty houses, including the one where I once lived (below) and two doors down is the Shipwright’s Arms Hotel, known locally as Shippie’s and a great place for a pub meal!
+It is the official hotel for the Sydney to Hobart yacht race and has delicious food and, in winter, a lovely roaring fire.
+You can also stay at the Shipwright’s Arms for quite affordable prices.
+The accommodation is basic but you’d be in a fantastic location with free parking included!

 Along the main road of Hampden Road is Jackman and McRoss, a very popular bakery where you can get some lovely snacks, lunch or any type of bread you might fancy.
 Not far from here is Arthur’s Circus, a cute little park ringed around by more colonial cottages.
 In the other direction a bit further down the road is Narryna Heritage Museum.
 This museum is in an 1830s merchant house where you can now step inside and experience what it would have been like to live in Hobart in early colonial times.
 You can find out more about visiting this museum here.